During the Pandemic

 Fortunately, there is plenty of ingenuity and good will among our entrepreneurs.
 They are finding ways to operate their business in new and safe ways, including collaborations with each other.

 Find what you need and how to get it

 How to Support Our Businesses

 First, we want to thank our loyal customers who continue to shop at our local businesses, buy their food here and order from their favorite restaurants and pubs.

+Most businesses have reopened.
 You can continue to make purchases from businesses that are temporarily closed by shopping online.
-Some are offering online and phone ordering, curb-side pickup or home delivery, while others are providing online consultation, online classes or gift cards.
+Some are offering online and phone ordering, and many still offer curb-side pickup or home delivery, while others are providing online consultation, online classes or gift cards.

 Consider purchasing gift cards from our businesses for shopping online or on Roncesvalles when the shops reopen.
 Please keep bringing them your business!

 Use our Business Directory to search by category or click on a tag to see who’s open and all the ways they can serve you.

 Curbside Pickup and Grocery Shopping Reminders